Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Upload the container images by using AzCopy.
 - [ ] Push the container images to Registry1 by using Docker

 ### You have the Azure Key Vaults shown in the following table.
 KV1 stores a secret named Secret1 and a key for a managed storage account named Key1.
 You back up Secret1 and Key1.
 To which key vaults can you restore each backup?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 You can restore the Secret1 backup to: You can restore the Key1 backup to

 ![Question 249 part 1](images/question249_1.jpg)
 ![Question 249 part 2](images/question249_2.jpg)